 Furthermore, the method of content upload defined in section 7.1.3 SHALL be supported by MSN Clients and MSN Servers.
 This method allows uploading one or more content contextually to the creation or update of a profile or relationship information.

-Editor’s note: FFS to clarify whether support for account creation/deletion requires additional security mechanisms
+MSN Servers MAY apply restrictions and/or additional security mechanisms based on service provider policies when creating and/or deleting a user account (e.g. disallow, require out-of-band confirmation procedures, require HTTPS, etc).
+As such, MSN Clients MUST be prepared to receive responses informing that the request was accepted (e.g. 202 response code) but is not yet completed and typically expect some out-of-band procedures for completion.

+Furthermore, when a user requests to delete his account, upon acceptance, MSN Servers SHALL delete all related user information (including activities, etc) unless there are legitimate reasons to retain it.

 See section 9.3 for further details related to the Person objects exchanged over MSN-1 through this service.